Make your home resilient

 Two issues have become an anathema to my humble mind; highly-processed food and dirty water.
 Already nutritious meals and clean drink are very hard to come by; it's going to get worse methinks.

-Not wishing to flagrantly blow my own trumpet, as I was collecting our breakfast from the garden, I reflected on how we have focused on making our home resilient to the coming change; we really do live now in a small bubble of plenty.
+Not wishing to flagrantly blow my own trumpet, as I was collecting our breakfast from the garden, I reflected on how we have focused on making our home resilient to the coming change; we really do personally live now in a small bubble of plenty.

 After the rain last night, the underground reservoir is again full with enough pristine water to carry us through the winter.
 It took eight men two weeks to construct; it was cheaper than plastic tanks and has an indefinite lifespan.